 The main thing we recommend checking, though, is the stimulant content.
 A lot of the pre workouts we reviewed tend to overdo it by adding too much caffeine or other similar stimulants.

-Usually, we say that around 150mg of caffeine per serving in a pre workout should be just about the right amount to boost your energy levels without giving you the jitters or triggering an energy crash later in the day.
+Usually, we say that around 150mg of caffeine per serving in a pre workout should be just about the right amount to boost your energy levels without triggering any unwanted side effects.

 Anarchy MuscleTech contains 160mg of caffeine per scoop, which is a decent amount.

 If you work out in the evening, this pre workout is probably not for you, as the caffeine is likely to affect your natural sleep pattern.